ComputeStacks/docs/docs/getting_started/installation/0_requirements.md

 1. Use our free hosted DNS service, or;
 2. Host your own PowerDNS servers.

+!!! danger ""
     During installation, the default will be to use a shared demo account.
 Please contact us for your hosted dns credentials, or for help setting up your own PowerDNS cluster.

 ## Linux Users and Groups